 Some Fresh Air

 Herefordshire has plenty to offer anyone keen on fresh air.
 There are more miles of footpaths in Herefordshire than roads.
-You can see the ridge of Crib-y-Garth – better known as the Cat’s Back – fomo our yurt, so probably no better place to take a stroll.
-We have detailed directions in the yurt, or you can download directions HERE.
+You can see the ridge of Crib-y-Garth – better known as the Cat’s Back – from here, so probably no better place to take a stroll.
+We have detailed directions you cann take with you, or you can download directions HERE.
 If you want to go further you can easily connect up to Offa’s Dyke which runs past Hay Bluff.
 After taking in the truly magnificent views, why not visit The Bull at Craswall for an ale?

 Kayaking on the Wye